cfgauss/r-novice-gapminder/_episodes/01-rstudio-intro.md

 ~~~
 {: .r}

+The `Packages` tab in RStudio can also be used to manage packages.
+Simply click the `Install`
+button to install packages.
+To load packages, just click the checkbox in front of the package
+you wish to load.
+You should see the same messaging in your `console` for both approaches.

 Other useful commands for working with packages:

 * You can see what packages are installed by typing
   `installed.packages()`
 * You can update installed packages by typing `update.packages()`